 The Millet House is a 501©3 under our original name, Floaters Foundation.
 Our EIN is 41-3172967.
-Our mission is to support people from marginalized populations by giving them a chance to participate as equals in a real life gallery and community space, and to learn art and life skills by networking with those who already have such skills.
+Our mission statement is as follows:

 In the mood to Do Some Good?
 There are several ways to support the Millet House.